drewish/planner/README.md

 # Generate Time-Block Planner Pages

-I'm a big fan of [Cal Newport's Time-Block Planner](https://www.timeblockplanner.com) but I didn't like a few things and wanted to make my own version.
-So wrote this ruby script generate 8.5 x 11 PDFs with my take on it.
-You can take a look at a [sample week](sample.pdf).
+I'm a big fan of [Cal Newport's Time-Block Planner](https://www.timeblockplanner.com) but I didn't like having unused weekend pages and got tired of writing in the dates so I wrote this script to generate my take on it.
+It generates a PDF with a week's worth of 8.5 x 11 inch pages.
+You can take a look at a [sample](sample.pdf) and see what you think.

 ## Installation